Hykudoru/RotationMatrix-Vector-Lib/README.md

 # Vector-RotationMatrix-Lib

-A matrix library for calculating rotation matrices used in 3-dimensional Cartesian coordinate space.
+A C++ library for calculating rotation matrices used in 3-dimensional Cartesian coordinate space.

 ## Things to Know
 - Rotation matrices can be used to track the orientation of a mobile rigid-body relative to a world axis reference frame.